 - Place Chicken in a container that allows it to sit fairly flat and rub down with salt, getting into every crevice.

 - Combine olive oil, parsley, garlic, coco aminos and lemon juice.

 - Pour over chicken and, using your hands, rub ALL over.

 - Cover and let sit for 15 minutes (or as long as 48 hours).

 - Place chicken on parchment lined cookie sheet.

 - Sprinkle with pepper and a little more salt.

 - Bake at 400 for 20 minutes.

 - Reduce to 350 and keep cooking for an additional 40 minutes, basting every 10 minutes with the melted ghee and the drippings.

-- Serve immediately (I highly recommend you serve with some of the drippings poured on top).
+- Let rest 5-10 minutes and then serve.
+(I highly recommend you serve with some of the drippings poured on top).